-Please order your 120-degree wide angle webcam as soon as possible so it arrives before the first exam.
+Please order your 120-degree wide-angle webcam as soon as possible so it arrives before the first exam.
 The order can be placed via Amazon: CLICK HERE.
+Alternatively, you can use a different external camera as long as it is a wide angle.
+Exams from students who do not use wide-angle external cameras that are properly positioned will not be accepted.